Jun 13, 2026

 Introduction

-Graduates utilize their skills in logical reasoning, analysis, modeling, and simulation.
+Graduates use their skills in logical reasoning, analysis, modeling, and simulation.
 This skill set translates well to employers who seek highly trained professionals, making them competitive candidates in the job market.

-CSU graduates can expect to find myriad employment opportunities in roles such as:
+CSU graduates can expect to find a variety of employment opportunities in roles such as:

 • Academic researcher or professor